starknet-io/starknet.js/www/docs/guides/define_call_message.md

 ### tuple

-Starknet is waiting a list of felts.
+Starknet is waiting for a list of felts.
-You can send to Starknet.js methods: `cairo.tuple()`, object.
+You can send it to Starknet.js methods: `cairo.tuple()`, object.

 ```typescript
 const myTpl = cairo.tuple("0x0a", 200);